Alan Jones (talkback host): Stage

 Jones had his stage musical debut in 2012, playing the role of Franklin Delano Roosevelt in the Lyric Theatre's production of Annie the Musical in Sydney.

 Charity work

-Jones is noted for his support of charity organisations and charitable causes.
-As well as financial contributions, Jones has regularly made personal appearances and given talks to support organisations which he backs.
+Jones is noted for his support of charitable organisations and causes.
+As well as financial contributions, Jones has regularly made personal appearances and given talks to support organisations he backs.
 Jones is also well known for providing support to individuals, such as listeners who contact him through his radio show, and for giving personal, professional, and financial assistance to friends and acquaintances, especially young elite sportspeople.

-In 2004, Jones received a Queen's Birthday Honour of an Officer of the Order of Australia (AO) partly for his service to the media and sports' administration, but also helping many charities.
+In 2004 Jones received a Queen's Birthday Honour of an Officer of the Order of Australia (AO) for his service to the media and sports' administration, and for helping many charities.
 These organisations included Youth Off The Streets, the Children's Hospital, Starlight Children's Foundation, the Sir Edward Dunlop Medical Research Foundation and the Heart Research Institute.